 In the preceding discussion the lower bound on regional power system carbon dioxide emissions was limited by existing technology.
-Under that constraint, the annual carbon dioxide emissions from the regional power system could be reduced from an average of 54 million metric tons per year today to approximately 16 million metric tons in 2035.
-If limits are placed on the type of existing technology that can be developed, as was assumed in the Retire Coal w/SCC MidRange & No New Gas scenario, then emissions can be reduce still further to 10 million metric tons.
-While this represents nearly an 80 percent reduction in emissions of the power system carbon dioxide emissions entirely.
+Under that constraint, the annual carbon dioxide emissions from the regional power system could be reduced from an average of 55 million metric tons per year today to approximately 12 million metric tons in 2035.4 While this represents nearly an 80 percent reduction in emissions, it does not eliminate power system carbon dioxide emissions entirely.
 In order to achieve that policy goal, new and emerging technology must be developed and deployed.